Michael Chamberlain J.D. | Lecturer | FOR201C Forensic Science Fundamentals

 Dr. Rosenberg is a member of the Forensic Science Graduate Group and a professor and specialist in the Department of Food Science and Technology at UC Davis.
 He received his M.Sc. and D.Sc. degrees in food engineering and biotechnology from the Technion, Israel Institute of Technology, Haifa, Israel.
 His forensic science related research is focused on food traceability and authentication.
 Using different analytical approaches (stable isotopes, biological markers and trace elements analysis) his research is aimed at identifying the regional origin of food products in general, and cheese and other dairy products in particular.
 Other research areas include understanding the relationships between microstructural; physio-chemical and functional properties of food materials; microencapsulating properties of biomaterials; development of advanced, highly functional delivery systems for nutrients and bioactive compounds; and dairy science and technology.

-Craig Triebold is a Criminalist with the Sacramento County District Attorney’s Office Laboratory of Forensic Services.
-At the laboratory, his specializations are: blood alcohol analysis and maintenance of the breath alcohol program; toxicological analysis on biological samples; enzyme immunoassay presumptive toxicological analysis; and fire debris analysis.
-He has testified as an expert witness in forensic alcohol, forensic toxicology, and fire debris analysis disciplines in over 160 court cases.
-Craig Triebold received his Master of Science in Forensic Science at UC Davis in 2005.
+Craig Triebold is the Supervising Criminalist of the Controlled Substances Unit at the Sacramento County District Attorney’s Office Laboratory of Forensic Services.
+In addition to supervising the Controlled Substances Unit, he is also proficient in forensic alcohol analysis, toxicological analysis of biological samples, and fire debris/ignitable liquid analysis.
+Craig is a lead member of the laboratory’s crime scene response team and previously served as the laboratory’s safety officer.
+He has testified in as an expert witness in forensic alcohol, forensic toxicology, and fire debris analysis in over 180 court cases.
+Craig received his Master of Science in Forensic Science at UC Davis in 2005, and he is dual board certified as a Fellow of the American Board of Criminalistics, and Diplomate of the American Board of Forensic Toxicology.

 Joy Viray is a Criminalist with the Sacramento County District Attorney’s Office Laboratory of Forensic Services.
 As a DNA technical leader, she: maintains laboratory compliance with FBI Quality Assurance Standards for Forensic DNA Testing Laboratories; evaluates DNA methods used in the DNA unit; proposes new or modified analytical DNA procedures; and oversees training and quality assurance.
 Joy Viray received her Master of Science in Forensic Science at UC Davis in 2008.